Genealogy

 10th Great Grandparents Landed

 We have had an interest in researching our family history for many years.
 It is a fascinating hobby ... much like reading a never ending mystery novel.
 At each turn, as you find the details of another ancestor, the question immediately arises ... "who were their parents?".
-Joe has used the home computer to keep track of his ancestors for almost 20 years.
-He has used software created by the The Church of Jesus Christ of Latter-day Saints ( the Mormons) since their first version of Personal Ancestral File (PAF) around 15 years ago.
-FreePAF software, as well as a very interesting search engine for surnames may be found at the LDS web site.
+Joe has used the home computer to keep track of his ancestors for almost 30 years.

 Joe and Carole Pehoushek's Genealogy